Nominations can now be made for the 2021 Coastal Bravery Awards.

 CANCELLATION OF THE 2020 COASTAL BRAVERY AWARDS CEREMONY

 Unfortunately due to the COVID-19 pandemic, the formal ceremony for the 2020 Coastal Bravery Awards has been cancelled.
-Any successful nominations will now be awarded at the 2021 Coastal Bravery Awards ceremony, with the date to be advised.
+Any successful nominations will now be awarded at the 2021 Coastal Bravery Awards ceremony on Friday, May 7 2021.

 How will I know if my nomination was successful/unsuccessful?